ahgraber/AIMLbling-about/content/blog/typos-part-1/index.md

   src="images/locations.png"
   caption="Likelihood that an error occurred at a given (relative) location in a word." >}}

-Then, for a given location and edit operation, I mine the likelihoods for character corrections.
+Then, for a given location and edit operation, I mined the likelihoods for character corrections.

 {{< figure
   src="images/correction-letters.png"
   caption="Overall correction matrix.
 The generation function uses a similar matrix per location and edit operation." >}}

+### Generation

 To generate a typo, I invert the rules learned from the data - where the dataset starts with the typo and corrects it, I start with a correct word and induce a typo: